cpp-bucle-for

 Practical Examples

-These examples aim to show how to use the FOR loop.
-It does not mean that it is the best way to solve the problems they address.
-There are usually better alternatives.
+These examples are intended to show how to use the FOR loop.
+This does not mean it’s the best way to solve the problem they address.
+Usually, there are better alternatives.